 Now, the downsides: it’s an enormous grill, and that means it’s big.
 And heavy.
 170 lbs, to be exact.
 Thankfully it comes with multidirectional wheels that can lock in place so it’s easy to move around once you have it put together, but the weight makes that fairly difficult and this is not going to be your tailgating grill of choice.

-And as you might expect, big size comes with a big price tag: It will run you near to $1300 on average.
+And as you might expect, big size comes with a big price tag: It will run you near to a thousand bucks on average.

 That aside, this is an excellent grill if it’s in your price range, and my pick for the best grill on this list in terms of overall quality.

-I’d highly suggest the Renegade over the Select Elite if you simply don’t need the 589 square inches of space (which you very well might not), but for many people grilling is a large group event, so it makes sense to weigh the higher capacity up on that list.
+I’d highly suggest the Pro 575 over the Elite Series if you simply don’t need the 575 square inches of space (which you very well might not), but for many people grilling is a large group event, so it makes sense to weigh the higher capacity up on that list.

 Overall though, these are ALL high-quality options and I don’t feel there’d be any buyer’s remorse for picking up any of these.
 I’d say just pick whichever one comes in at your comfortable price range and enjoy the grilling!